michellejw/til-website/src/content/til/python/respect-the-robots-txt.md

 category: "web"
 ---

-When scraping websites, it's important to check and respect the site's `robots.txt` file.
-This file contains a set of rules that tell web crawlers which parts of the site they can and can't access.
+I'm very new to the world of web scraping, and was very excited to learn that the little python module I wrote to scrape some OOI info pages is *technically* a bot.
+A bot!
+So I'm basically a hacker now.
+Anyway I learned that when you send a bot out there into the world to gather up information for you, it's good to make sure you check the terms of service for the website you're accessing.
+The "bot" version of the terms of service is stored in a file called `robots.txt`, which contains a set of rules that tell web crawlers which parts of the site they can and can't access.

 Here's what a typical robots.txt might look like: